facebook/docusaurus/website/docs/advanced/swizzling.md

         └── Navbar.js
 ```

 `website/src/theme/Navbar.js` takes precedence whenever `@theme/Navbar` is imported.
 This behavior is called component swizzling.
-In iOS, method swizzling is the process of changing the implementation of an existing selector (method).
-In the context of a website, component swizzling means providing an alternative component that takes precedence over the component provided by the theme.
+In iOS, method swizzling is the process of changing the implementation of an existing selector (method). **In the context of a website, component swizzling means providing an alternative component that takes precedence over the component provided by the theme.**

-### For plugin authors {#for-plugin-authors}

-One theme can wrap a component from another theme, by importing the component from the initial theme, using the `@theme-init` import.
+We already talked about how the "userland theme" in `src/theme` can re-use a theme component through the [`@theme-original`](#wrapping-theme-components) alias.
+One theme package can also wrap a component from another theme, by importing the component from the initial theme, using the `@theme-init` import.

 Here's an example of using this feature to enhance the default theme `CodeBlock` component with a `react-live` playground feature.